mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 2. Stored mode:
     - you store your entire data set **locally**, while making an asynchronous copy of your volume in Amazon S3 and point-in-time EBS snapshots.
     - This mode provides durable and **inexpensive offsite backups** that you can recover locally, to another site or in Amazon EC2.

-## Amazon Identity federation, IDF and SSO

-- **Identity federation (IDF)** is an architecture where identities of an external identity provider (IDP) are recognized.
-- **Single sign-on (SSO)** is where the credentials of an external identity are used to allow access to a local system (e.g., AWS).

-Types of IDF:

-- **Crosee-acount roles**: a remote account (IDP) is allowed to assume a role and access your accout's resource.
-- **SAML 2.0 IDF**: an on-premises or AWS-hosted directory service instance is configured to allow Active Directory users to log in to the AWS console.
-- **Web Identity Federation**: IDPs sunch as Google, Amazon, and Facebook are allowed to assume roels and access resources in your account.

-**Congnito** and the **Secure Token Service (STS)** are sued for IDF.
-A federated identity is verified using an external IDP and by proving the identity (using a token or assertion of some kind) is allowed to swap that ID for temporary AWS credentials by assuming a role.

-IDF is the process of allowing external identities to be used to indirectly access AWS services.
-This lesson covers the architecture of IDF using SAML 2.0 and web identities, and concludes with a brief demo using the Web Identity Federation Playground.

-### When and hwo to use IDF

-### Enterprise Access to AWS Resources

-- users/staff have an existing pool of identities
-- you need those identities to be used across all enterprise systems, including AWS
-- access to AWS resources using SSO
-- potentially tens or hundreds of thousands of users - more than IAM can handle
-- you might have an ID team within your business

-### Mobile and Web Application

-- Mobile or web application requries access to AWS resources
-- you need a certain level of guest access - and extra once logged in
-- customers have other identities - Google, Twitter, Facebook, etc - and need to use those
-- you don't want credentials stored within the application
-- could be millions or more users - beyond the capabilities of IAM
-- customers might have multiple third-party logins, but they represent one real person

-### Centralized identity Management (AWS Accounts)

-- tens or hundreds of AWS accounts in an organization
-- need central store of IDs - either IAM or an external provider
-- roels switching used fro man ID account into memeber accounts

 ## Amazon Database Migration Service, DMS